phoenixframework/phoenix/guides/telemetry.md

 ## Phoenix Metrics

-Earlier we looked at the stop event emitted by `Phoenix.Endpoint`, and used it to count the number of HTTP requests.
+Earlier we looked at the stop event emitted by `Plug.Telemetry`, and used it to count the number of HTTP requests.
 In reality, it's only somewhat helpful to be able to see just the total number of requests.
 What if you wanted to see the number of requests per route, or per route